From a website called American Daily, and it's by Carol Devine Mullen.

 There we go.

-Sorry about that for you, ditto cameras.
+Sorry about that for you, Ditto cameras.

-It was uh it was uh inadvertent.
+It was inadvertent.

 It was late arriving show prep.